not-dnl/portal2_cross/README.md

 # portal2_cross

-A Linux and Windows compatible Portal 2 Cheat, written as a fun project.
+A Linux and Windows compatible Portal 2 memory hack, written as a fun project.

 ### Information
 * Most interesting code parts should be commented.